davidjmerritt/jira_currentsprint/README.md

 ```

 #### Configure JIRA
+1. Click on "BitBar" in the menu bar and select: "Refresh All".
+The icon should change into the JIRA icon.
-Click on the JIRA icon in your memnu bar and select "Configure".
-Fill in the missing data points.
-Save the file.
-Click to the JIRA icon in the menu bar and select "Refresh".
-You should now see Current Sprint data loaded when you Click the JIRA icon.
+2. Click the JIRA icon in the menu bar and select select: "Configure".
+The file "jira_currentsprint.yaml" file should launch in your default text editor.
+Fill in the missing data points, save and close the file.
+3. Click to the JIRA icon in the menu bar and select "Refresh".
+Click the JIRA icon again.
+You should now see the current sprint data loaded.

 ## Testing